The quantum tropical vertex: Degeneration from log Calabi-Yau to toric

-Given a stable log map $f \colon C \rightarrow \cY_{\fm,0}$ marked by $h_{k,\vec{g}}$, we have nodes of $C$ in correspondence with the bounded edges of $\Gamma$.
+Given a stable log map $f \colon C \rightarrow \cY_{\fm,0}$ marked by $h$, we have nodes of $C$ in correspondence with the bounded edges of $\Gamma$.
 Cutting $C$ along these nodes, we obtain a morphism

-Because of Lemma \ref{lem_edges_cy}, each cut is locally identical to the corresponding cut in a degeneration along a smooth divisor and so we can refer to Section 6 of \cite{bousseau2017tropical} or Section 5 of \cite{kim2018degeneration} for a precise definition of the $\mathrm{cut}$ morphism, dealing with log structures.
+By Lemma \ref{lem_edges_cy}, each cut is locally identical to the corresponding cut in a degeneration along a smooth divisor and so we can refer to Section 6 of \cite{bousseau2017tropical} or Section 5 of \cite{kim2018degeneration} for a precise definition of the $\mathrm{cut}$ morphism dealing with log structures.

-We say that a stable log map $f \colon C\rightarrow \overline{Y}_\fm$ is torically transverse if its image does not contain any of the torus fixed points of $\overline{Y}_\fm$, i.e.\ if its image does not pass through the ``corners" of the toric boundary divisor $\partial \overline{Y}_\fm$, i.e.\ if its tropicalization has no vertex mapping in the interior of one of the two-dimensional cones of the fan of $\overline{Y}_\fm$.
+We say that a stable log map $f \colon C\rightarrow \overline{Y}_\fm$ is torically transverse if its image does not contain any of the torus fixed points of $\overline{Y}_\fm$, ie if its image does not pass through the ``corners" of the toric boundary divisor $\partial \overline{Y}_\fm$, ie if its tropicalization has no vertex mapping in the interior of one of the two-dimensional cones of the fan of $\overline{Y}_\fm$.